xpnt0/xpnt0.github.io/_posts/2024-07-08-HTB-Writeup-Perfection.md

 ![](/assets/images/HTB-Writeup-Perfection/Pasted image 20240708065809.png)

 - Since attempting to crack the passwords offline using a password wordlist like `rockyou.txt` and others didn't yield results, and considering it's a CTF scenario, the pentester then proceeded to enumerate files owned by the user 'susan' in search of more clues.
-However, they didn't find anything interesting.
+However, he didn't find anything interesting.

 ```bash
 find / \( -path /proc -prune \) -o \( -path /sys -prune \) -o \( -path /run -prune \) -o -user susan -exec ls -ldah {} \; 2>/dev/null